 This type is inspired by Western countries.
 Many consider this as the modern type of resume where you can write the details in your own style.
 Japanese companies require this type of resume from applicants who have been working for several years, to best understand their acquired skills and experiences.
 Aside from the detailed work experience, having a shokumukeirekisho will also allow applicants to include in their resume the projects they have handled, the tools they have used, and the tasks they have experienced doing in line with the job they are applying for.

 These resumes are written in the Japanese language, so the question goes as to how to write these types of resumes.

 - Attached photo.
 Other nationalities don’t like attaching photos to their resume but in Japan, it is a requirement and it is normal for applicants to abide by what is required.
 This will also be helpful to recruiters to assess your application even before meeting you, according to the job requirement.

 - Date.
-The date should be written in the Japanese traditional calendar format, known as nengo system, that is (year / month / day).
-For example, May 15, 2020 will be written as 2020/5/15.
-On this box, write the submission or mailing date of your resume.
-If you are to submit a copy of your resume during the interview, write the interview date instead.
+The date should be written in the Japanese traditional calendar format, known as the nengo system, which refers to traditional Japanese periods, like Heisei or Reiwa.
+For example, 2020 will be written as Reiwa 2.
+Also, the Japanese write their date in the order of the year, month, then day.
+So, for example, May 22nd, 2020 would be written as 2020 (Reiwa 2)/5/22.
+If you are to submit a copy of your resume during the interview, write the interview date instead of when you created it.
 There are times the creation date is acceptable, but it is best to update it on the date it will be submitted or sent.